From bolt to fastening system:

 The rapid reorganization into an internationally active specialized manufacturer of high-value connecting technology is being continued.
 Research and development are gaining in importance and so do aspects like quality, logistics, services and technical advice.
 The transformation into a global business is also spurred on by new industries, which are successfully conquered as key markets.

-The new millenium sees the company AUGUST FRIEDBERG as a much valued player in the global market for fastening systems with ever better equipment and now 500 employees at the headquarters in Gelsenkirchen.
+The new millenium sees the company AUGUST FRIEDBERG as a much valued player in the global market for fastening systems.
 Last but not least, this is thanks to the increasing demand from the wind energy industry.

 With a history of now 130 years the company is one of the oldest family businesses in Germany and still on a winning streak.
 Next to automotive products it is especially the wind bolts, demanded from the rapidly growing market for renewable energies, which give a major boost to the company’s technological development and production capacity.